College of Education and Human Development

 CEHDCertification@missouri.edu

-The College of Education & Human Development (CEHD), established in 1868, is the oldest teacher preparation program west of the Mississippi River.
-Today’s MU graduates are employed in a variety of educational institutions and non-school settings.
-The college serves the educational community through research-based professional practice and a variety of learning constructs applied to real-world experiences.
-The college is a member of the American Association of Colleges for Teacher Education.
-All programs are fully accredited by the Council for the Accreditation of Educator Preparation.
+The college is a national leader in the preparation of educators with its top-rated graduate degree programs and a teacher preparation program that emphasizes early hands-on field experiences for future teachers.
+CEHD serves the educational community through research-based professional practice and a variety of learning constructs applied to real-world experiences.
+The college is a member of the American Association of Colleges for Teacher Education (AACTE).
+All programs are fully accredited by the Council for the Accreditation of Educator Preparation (CAEP).

-The College of Education & Human Development has a number of undergraduate and graduate programs.
-All programs that lead to earning a certificate by the Missouri Department of Elementary and Secondary Education (DESE) are fully approved by the State Board of Education.
-DESE accredits all teacher certification programs at MU.
-The Office of Educator Quality at DESE is working with representative stakeholder groups to redesign the standards for educator preparation including certification requirements.
-These changes and implementation schedule are communicated to students through individual advising sessions or other university communications.
-Policies for Undergraduate and Graduate Education majors can be found in the Faculty and Academic Policy Manual.
+All programs that prepare students for certification by the Missouri Department of Elementary and Secondary Education (DESE) are fully approved by the State Board of Education.
+Furthermore, DESE accredits all teacher certification programs at MU.
+As the Office of Educator Quality at DESE continuously works with stakeholder groups to redesign the standards for educator preparation including certification requirements, changes are communicated to students through individual advising sessions or other university communications.
+Policies for undergraduate and graduate degrees in CEHD can be found in the Faculty and Academic Policy Manual.

-Requirements for the Bachelor of Science in Education degree are completed through Early, Mid-Level and Advanced-Level Experiences.
+Requirements for the BSEd degree are completed through Early, Mid-Level and Advanced-Level Experiences.
 Early experiences and general education requirements are typically completed during the first two years of the undergraduate experience.
 All students who meet the minimum admission requirements to MU and declare Education as a major are admitted into Early Experiences.
-To be admitted to Mid-Level and Advanced-Level Experiences of the program, students must demonstrate competence in the areas they have studied and provide evidence of readiness.
+To be admitted to Mid-Level and Advanced-Level Experiences in the BSEd program, students must demonstrate competence in the areas they have studied and provide evidence of readiness.

 Back to Top